Missing Link Trust: Missing: Game for a Cause

 In 2016, Missing: Game for a Cause was distributed as a free interactive game for mobile and PC to raise awareness about the experiences of child victims of sex trafficking.
 Kejriwal developed the game with Flying Robot Studios in Kolkata, India.
 By 2017, the team was developing a role-playing game version, Missing: The Complete Saga, and raising money on Kickstarter to expand the development team.
 The team raised $50,795 on Kickstarter to develop the game.

 The game is intended for a mature audience, and aims to expose the player to the dark world of human trafficking and raise awareness about it.
 The game developer Satyajit Chakraborty travelled with Kejriwal to different red light districts in Kolkata and to rural Bengal to better understand the issue.

 By 2021, MISSING: Game for a Cause had over a million downloads between 70 countries.

 Web of Deceit - A missing and trafficking casefile

-Missing Link Trust and the NGO International Justice Mission developed a mobile app for Android devices titled "Web of Deceit - A missing and trafficking casefile" that was released in 2021.
+Missing Link Trust worked jointly with International Justice Mission to develop a mobile app for Android devices titled "Web of Deceit - A missing and trafficking casefile" that was released in 2021.
 The app is an interactive comic designed to educate people about human trafficking and resources to get help.
 The comic features a young woman as the main character and includes information about legal rights.